tidoust/cddlparser/README.md

 ### As a Python package

-The parser is available as a Pypi package.
+The parser is available as a [Pypi package](https://pypi.org/project/cddlparser/).
+To install the package, run:

 ```bash
 pip install cddlparser